 I buy our balloons in bulk.
 My boys and I like to have a wide variety of colors to use for our fun balloon activities.

 Balloon Volleyball: All you need for this fun activity is balloons.
-Usually, this game is played with more than one person.
+Usually, this game is played with more than one person – like a group game.
 (Although my boys will play solo if desperate!)

 Our version includes placing a line of painter’s tape on the floor.
 This step is optional but helps deter arguments about if someone went out of bounds or over.